Assets test

 What are my obligations?

 When you are granted an income support pension and periodically after that, you will be notified of your obligations.
-You will be required to tell us within 14 days (28 days if you live overseas or receive remote area allowance) of changes to your circumstances that might affect the rate of income support pension you receive or your eligibility to receive that pension.
-These obligations apply equally to trustees.
+You will be required to tell us within 14 days (28 days if you live overseas or receive remote area allowance) of changes to your circumstances that might affect your rate of pension or your eligibility to receive that pension.
+These obligations apply equally to trustees and representatives.

 • your pension is reduced under the income test or your pension is paid at the maximum rate and the increase in assets would put your total assets over the assets value limit.